bamboothemes/Zen-Grid-Framework-v4-Docs/user/pages/07.effects/03.lazyload/docs.md

 This options specifies which images to target for lazyloading.
 You can add multiple selectors separated by a comma.

-For example, to target all images on a site you can add the image element `img`.
-To target only images which have a class of `lazy` you can add `.lazy` or `img.lazy`.
+For example, to target all images on a site you can add the image element `img`
+To target only images which have a class of `lazy` you can add `.lazy` or `img.lazy`

 ##Disable Lazyload Selector